hugoakerstrand/hugoakerstrand/README.md

 I also love working with code and am always thinking about some new fun project!

-- 🔭 I’m currently working on: tidy(ing) flow cytometry data analysis using R
+- 🔭 I’m currently working on: automating intermediate data analysis using Quarto
-- 🌱 I’m currently learning: Tidymodels
+- 🌱 I’m currently learning: DuckDB, ragnar, Shiny, Quarto
 - 📫 [Email me](mailto:hugo.akerstrand@gmail.com)
 <!--
 **hugoakerstrand/hugoakerstrand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.